axel669/svelte-doric/docs/footer.md

-# Footer

-Element for displaying a footer at the bottom of a `Screen` component.
+Element for displaying a footer at the bottom of a `Screen` or `Paper` component.

 ## Props
 | Name | Type | Default | Description |